Developer(s) – Gearbox Software

-Conceptually, the game is as what anyone would expect, really.
+Conceptually, the game is what anyone would expect, really.
 It stays as true as possible to the source material of the films; futuristic but gritty settings, coupled with the frequent appearances of the iconic extra-terrestrials synonymous with the original film trilogy, such as the xenomorphs.
 Several actors from the original films even reprised their roles.
 But the way I see it, the overall atmosphere of the game is nowhere as scary or even as dark as I would have liked it to be.
 That’s one way whereby the game hasn’t stayed true to the spirit of the films, and I thought it to be pretty disappointing; as that’s what I think the best thing about the film trilogy is.
 On top of that, the game is extremely glitchy, and a lot of graphical polishing should have done before this game was put on shelves.
-I also found that there was not much added to this game by the developers in terms of concept, and my asked myself what the point of that was.
-After all, why would developers take an already existing license, and not add any flare to it to try and it make it their own?
+I also found that there was not much added to this game by the developers in terms of concept, and I asked myself what the point of that was.
+After all, why would developers take an already existing license, and not add any flair to it to try and it make it their own?
 Doing so worked for the Batman Arkham series after all.

 Gameplay – 5/10

-For a linear first person shooter, I found it to be moderately enjoyable at the very best, and I don’t believe it would have endured anywhere near as much success as it has done if it didn’t have the popular Aliens license slapped all over it.
+For a linear first-person shooter, I found it to be moderately enjoyable at the very best, and I don’t believe it would have endured anywhere near as much success as it has done if it didn’t have the popular Aliens license slapped all over it.
 The lack of substance in gameplay would not help if the game’s visuals and story were comprised of an entirely new concept.
-I think what Sega tried to do was to create a title that was evolutionary, and not necessarily revolutionary; and I believe they failed to do so miserably.
+I think what Sega tried to do was to create a title that was evolutionary, and not necessarily revolutionary, and I believe they failed to do so miserably.

 Controls – 10/10

 I’m glad to say that there are no problems with the game’s controls scheme, but I think if there was, then I would have some even more serious problems.
-How hard can it be to get the control scheme of the first person shooter right?
+How hard can it be to get the control scheme of the first-person shooter right?
 Especially nowadays, when the market is flooded with them.
 I found that the shoot button is R1 as opposed to the traditional R2, but honesty, that’s semantics.